 What are the Different Types of Retaining Walls?

 - Retaining walls can be in different sizes, shapes and types.
-The common materials include cement, stone, timber, and you can make them in different shapes.
+The common materials include cement, stone, and timber, and you can make them in different shapes.

 What Type of Retaining Wall is the Cheapest?